Carts are Coming!

 Both sizes are equipped with wheels for easy rolling and attached lids to keep contents secure and dry.

-Why is the City offering multiple sizes?
+Why is the City offering multiple sizes and an opt-out option?

 When will the carts be distributed?